-Thailand's international position after the Second World War was entirely different from what it had been in 1940 when its territorial dispute with Indochina broke out.
-Although Pridi's Free Thai movement had co-operated with the Allied powers during the war, this did not remove the Allied image of Thailand as an aggressor that had expanded its territory at the expense of its neighbors and had allied itself with Japan.
+Thailand's international position after the Second World War was entirely different for what it had been in 1940 when its territorial dispute with Indochina broke out.
+Although Pridi's Free Thai movement had cooperated with the Allied Powers during the war, this did not remove the Allied image of Thailand as an aggressor that had expanded its territory at the expense of its neighbors and had allied itself with Japan.
 With the end of the war, British troops moved into Thailand to disarm the Japanese forces, and the country found itself placed virtually under British military occupation.
 It was internationally isolated and treated like a defeated nation.
 Meanwhile, France was receiving British and American support, and there was no other great power that Thailand could rely on to restrain the French.

-The postwar French government did not acknowledge the Vichy interregnum and declared that the state of belligerency since the Thai-Indochina territorial dispute continued to exist between Thailand and France.
+The postwar French government did not acknowledge the Vichy interregnum and declared that the state of hostility since the Thai-Indochina territorial dispute continued to exist between Thailand and France.
 It demanded the return of the territories that Thailand had acquired in the 1941 Treaty of Tokyo and had reorganized into four new Thai provinces.
-Having gained the backing of the US and
+Having gained the backing of the U.S. and Britain, on 17 November 1946 France finally succeeded in getting Thailand to accept an agreement resolving the territorial dispute and return the four provinces to Indochina.
+However, the agreement also provided for the establishment of an international commission of conciliation that would reexamine the territorial issue between the two countries.